School Information Categories

 Disadvantaged pupils’ oral skills and vocabulary are central in enabling them to make good progress across the curriculum so we prioritise oracy from the minute children start at our school.
 As they progress through our school, we give disadvantaged pupils the skills, stamina, inspiration and confidence to communicate their thoughts orally and in writing.

-High quality inclusive teaching is central and key in our approach to support disadvantaged pupils in meeting these objectives.
+High quality inclusive teaching across all subjects but prioritising early reading and number fluency is central and key in our approach to support disadvantaged pupils in meeting these objectives.
+Evidence (both nationally and in our own setting) shows that these are the areas in which there are the most significant gaps to close.
 We use our pupil premium to support the development of teachers to teach high quality phonics and reading skills, especially for pupils at the stages of early reading.
 We also use funding to ensure pupils develop firm foundations in number and factual fluency as well as the skills to problem solve and reason.

 Where disadvantaged pupils need additional support to make progress, we use an inclusive pre-teaching ‘keep up’ model, and interventions in maths fluency, spelling, phonics and reading which run concurrently with whole class sessions so that pupils do not have a narrowed curriculum.
 We support disadvantaged pupils who need to make the most progress to meet expected levels, as well as those who have the potential to excel and work at greater depth.